plone/Products.PloneHotfix20210518/Products/PloneHotfix20210518/README.txt

   Reported by MisakiKata and David Miller.
 - Server Side Request Forgery via lxml parser.
   Reported by MisakiKata and David Miller.
+- XSS in folder contents on Plone 5.0 and higher.
+  Reported by Matt.
+  Only included since version 1.5 of the hotfix.

 Compatibility